Germany: 1 killed, over a dozen injured in train collision near Munich | DW | 14.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Police said two regional trains collided on a stretch of track in southern Munich.
+Police said two commuter trains collided on a stretch of track in southern Munich.
 An investigation into the cause of the crash is underway.

 One person was killed and at least 14 others were injured in a collision of two commuter trains near Munich on Monday evening, according to German police.